2disbetter/HypWorkCut/README.md

 <img width="796" height="720" alt="image" src="https://github.com/user-attachments/assets/38d8866d-a01a-4010-8ec9-6b401c4426de" />

-This application loads as a tray / dock icon which you can use to exit or who the popup.
-It is extremely lightweight as I have tried my best to keep it from showing on btop.
+This application loads as a tray / dock icon which you can use to exit /quit the application or manually activate the popup.
+It is extremely lightweight as I have tried my best to keep its computational impact as negliable as possible.

 You will need to add your own png to be used as the dock icon.
-It should be called HypWorkCut.png.
-This should be put in the same directory as the binary.
+It should be called HypWorkCut.png, and should be put in the same directory as the binary.

 QT6 is the only required dependency here.
 This has been tested on Omarchy.

 You can add this as an exec option in your hyprland.conf or manually trigger it via a desktop file.